Robarte un Beso

 "Robarte un Beso" is a song by Colombian singers Carlos Vives and Sebastián Yatra from Vives' fifteenth studio album, Vives (2017).
 It was written by the two singers, and producers Mauricio Rengifo and Andres Torres.
 Regarding the track, Yatra said, "'Robarte un Beso' is a song that we did inspired by love, regaining, falling in love, it's never too late to tell that person we have next to us how much we love them."

-It was nominated for Song of the Year at the 2018 Latin Grammy Awards.
+The song was a commercial and critical success, reaching the top of the charts in several countries and earned praise for its catchy melody and upbeat energy.
+It was nominated for the Song of the Year at the 2018 Latin Grammy Awards.

 Music video

 The music video was directed by Venezuelan director Daniel Duran.
-As of February 2020, the song's music video has over 1.3 billion views on YouTube.
+As of September 2025, the song's music video has over 1.8 billion views on YouTube.